Ask a question

 How can my children get involved with supporting their loved one during the Clipper Race?

-Children can sign up through the website as Junior Crew Supporters.
+You can sign your children up as Junior Crew Supporters through the website.
 They will be sent a challenge and activity for each leg of the race by email, which will teach them about life on board the Clipper Race yachts, the countries and cities the race visits, and sailing in general.
-This mix of arts and crafts, fact finding and games, are aimed at children aged between five to twelve years old, however those outside this age range are also welcome to take part.
+This mix of arts and crafts, fact finding and games, are aimed at children aged between five to eleven years old, however those outside this age range are also welcome to take part.

 Are there any other Clipper Race Crew Supporters on the same flight as me?